icon

 Cultured Akoya pearls are graded using the Japanese Pearl Grading System, using the A-AAA Scale with the addition of Hanadama Akoya pearls representing the highest pinnacle of the pearl type.

-The A-AAA system evaluates pearls according to Surface Quality, Luster, and perfection of Shape (roundness and symmetry).
-Akoya pearls are also graded on Nacre Thickness, which is a visual inspection completed by the grader rather than via x-ray analysis.
+The A-AAA system evaluates pearls according to surface quality, luster, and perfection of shape (roundness and symmetry).
+Akoya pearls are also graded on nacre thickness, which is a visual inspection completed by the grader rather than via x-ray analysis.
 The only exception to this is for Hanadama pearls which are x-rayed at the Pearl Science Laboratory in Tokyo.
+The pearl quality chart below shows you what benchmarks to look for.

 A-AAA Akoya Pearl Grades Breakdown